Supply chain transformations stall when teams commit to the wrong decision at the wrong stage.

 You’re likely in the right place if:

-• you want to reduce risk and regret before committing time, money, or credibility
+• you value peer challenge and insight before committing time, money, or credibility.

 Who it's not for